Guelph Castle

 • Hann.
 Münden

 Today's Guelph Palace is the impressive remnant of earlier residences, which lost its unique splendour with the death of Erich II and from then on was only the occasional residence of the sovereign.
-In 1849, a fire destroyed the south wing of the castle, which was not rebuilt.
+In 1849 a fire destroyed the south wing of the palace, which was not rebuilt.

 Visit unique Renaissance chambers

-Originally preserved in the Welfenschloss Hann.
+Originally preserved in the Guelph palace of Hann.
 Münden today are two Renaissance chambers with wall paintings covering the entire area.
-They can only be seen in this form in Hann.
-Münden and not anywhere else in Germany.
-The chambers in the castle can be visited on a guided tour.
+They can only be seen in this form in Hann Münden and not elsewhere in Germany.
+The chambers in the castle can be visited as part of a guided tour.

 Today's use of the Guelph castle